Rotten Tomatoes: Audience score and reviews

-Each movie features a "user average", which calculates the percentage of registered users who have rated the film positively on a 5-star scale, similar to calculation of recognized critics' reviews.
+Each movie features a "user average", called the "Popcornmeter", which calculates the percentage of registered users who have rated the film positively on a 5-star scale, similar to calculation of recognized critics' reviews.

+For a Popcornmeter score to be displayed, a film must meet a minimum number of audience reviews.
+The threshold changes depending on the film's projected box office in the United States.
+For films projected to make more than $120 million, they must receive 500 audience reviews before they receive a Popcornmeter score; for projections of $60 million or more, 300 reviews are required; for projections of $5 million or more, 100 reviews are required; and for projections of less than $5 million, or films lacking a projection, 50 reviews are required.

-On May 24, 2019, Rotten Tomatoes introduced a verified rating system that would replace the earlier system where users were merely required to register in order to submit a rating.
-Henceforth, in addition to creating an account, users will have to verify their ticket purchase through Fandango Media, a ticketing company which Rotten Tomatoes is a subsidiary of.
+On May 24, 2019, Rotten Tomatoes introduced a verified rating system that would replace the earlier system where users were merely required to register to submit a rating.
+So, in addition to creating an account, users will have to verify their ticket purchase through ticketing company Fandango Media, parent company of Rotten Tomatoes.
 While users can still leave reviews without verifying, those reviews will not account for the average audience score displayed next to the Tomatometer.

+On August 21, 2024, Rotten Tomatoes rebranded its audience score as the Popcornmeter and introduced a new "Verified Hot" badge.
+The designation is only given to films which have reached an audience score of 90 percent or higher among users whom Rotten Tomatoes has verified as having purchased a ticket to the film through Fandango.
+A representative for Rotten Tomatoes stated that their goal is to include other services in the future for users who do not use Fandango.
+Upon its creation, the "Verified Hot" badge was installed retroactively on over 200 films which achieved a verified audience score of 90% or higher since the launch of Rotten Tomatoes' verified audience ratings in May 2019.

 "What to Know"

 In February 2021, a new "What to Know" section was created for each film entry, combining the "Critics Consensus" and a new "Audience Says" blurbs within it, to give users an at-a-glance summary of the general sentiments of a film as experienced by critics and audiences.
 Prior to February 2021, only the "Critics Consensus" blurb was posted for each entry, after enough certified critics had submitted reviews.
 When the "Audience Says" blurbs were added, Rotten Tomatoes initially included them only for newer films and those with a significant audience rating, but suggested that they may later add them for older films as well.